davidmolina/davidmolina.github.io/_posts/2018-03-31-god-speed-adam-mayer.md

 I was set to come over soon to cut down some branches with my STIHL carbide and help around the yard (his better half wouldn’t allow him to use one).
 He was looking forward to knocking on doors when the weather turned better.

 I’m still in shock that a key member of my campaign, a friend, and neighbor is no longer with us.
 I pray that he’s in a better place and that God will console Christiana’s devastating loss.
 He always called her dear, as in, “yes, dear.”
-I pray that Edith will grow up to know how much Adam loved and cherished her even in these short, but quick 4 months.
+I pray that Edith will grow up to know how much Adam loved and cherished her even in these short, but quick 3 months.
+Edith is going to be four months old on April 7th.

 I am thankful for the time we had him.
 I am thankful for all his guidance and wisdom as we ramped up, the intros he made, and his warmest hospitality.
 I am thankful for all he did to make Oregon, Washington County, Forest Grove, and community a better place through his generous time and willingness to rope people in to do more.
 To do their part as involved citizens.